spekka/spekka/spekka-docs/src/main/paradox/context/flow-with-extended-context.md

 @@snip[FlowDefinition.scala](/spekka-docs/src/main/scala/FlowWithExtendedContextBasicExample.scala) { #flow-definition}

-# Combining
+# Connecting

-Once a `FlowWithExtendedContext` instance has been created, it can be combined using the standard Akka's `via` and `viaMat` operators:
+Once a `FlowWithExtendedContext` instance has been created, it can be connected to other flows using the standard Akka's `via` and `viaMat` operators:

 @@snip[FlowComposition.scala](/spekka-docs/src/main/scala/FlowWithExtendedContextBasicExample.scala) { #flow-composition}

-Our stream is summing all the received samples (assuming they are coming from a single deployment) and *committing* the relative offset as soon as the sample have been processed.
+What we achieved in this example is a stream which sums all the samples it receives as input (working under the assumption that they are coming from a single deployment) and *commits* the message offsets as soon as the processing is completed.

 You can find the full example here: @github[FlowWithExtendedContextBasicExample.scala](/spekka-docs/src/main/scala/FlowWithExtendedContextBasicExample.scala).